 GRANT command grants membership in a role to one or more other roles.
 Membership in a role is significant because it conveys the privileges granted to a role to each of its members.

-WITH ADMIN OPTION is specified, the member may in turn grant membership in the role to others, and revoke membership in the role as well.
-Without the admin option, ordinary users cannot do that.
+WITH ADMIN OPTION, the member can grant membership in the role to others and revoke membership in the role.

 Database superusers can grant or revoke membership in any role to anyone.
 Roles having the

-CREATEROLE privilege can grant or revoke membership in any role that is not a superuser.
+CREATEROLE privilege can grant or revoke membership in any role that isn't a superuser.